swatika-rawat/MantisBT/Import External CSV.md

 - Assigned To: The name or username of the person who is responsible for resolving the issue
 - Date Submitted: The date on which the issue was reported
 - Last Updated: The date on which the issue was last updated
-- Resolution: Includes the following values ("open","fixed","reopened")
+- Resolution: Includes the following values ("open","fixed","reopened",etc)

 When importing a CSV file into MantisBT, you should not choose the **“ID”** column as this is only used for updating existing bugs.